Introduction to Bacon & the Art of Living

 Uncle Cornelius never had his own children, but he invested liberally in the lives of others, particularly children.
 He spared no effort to mentor me, even in times when I made choices that he did not agree with.
 He took the Graaff brothers into his house and cared for them as if his own.

 I understand that he was buried from the Groote Kerk, in Cape Town and laid to rest in the Maitland Cemetary.
 His life is an example to all of us, little La!
 He was your age when he started to work in the butchery of Johannes Mechau.
-His dad had passed away and his mother was desperate for extra income.
+His dad passed away and his mother was desperate for extra income.
 The fact that as a 10-year-old boy he had to earn his living could have been a sign that he was destined for a life of mediocrity and poverty.
-The opposite was true!
-By his own resolve and willpower.
+The opposite was true by his own resolve and willpower!
 Mechau found that he learned the trade quickly.

 He was ambitious and left Mechau’s employment to join the leading pork butcher in town, the Swiss Ithmar Schietlin.
 When Schietlin returned to Switzerland, Combrinck went into business for himself.

 He was very successful.
 He speculated in the diamond industry in Kimberly.
 He owned houses in Sea Point, Three Anchor Bay, and Wynberg.
 He had sheep farms that supplied his own and other butcheries throughout the Colony.